Community Leadership Team Application Now Open!

 This set of values was generated with input from Road Map Project stakeholders, initially through a survey sent to the Education Results Network.
 The Road Map Strategic Refresh Planning Group added definitions and a framework for ensuring the work of the project adheres to the identified values.

-Road Map Project Goal Statement
+Road Map Project Goals

 By 2020, we will increase equitable policies and practices in our education systems and dramatically improve outcomes for children and youth, from cradle through college and career; so that: